acheng1757/MacroEnergy-Abbie.jl/docs/src/Manual/assets/blastfurnacebasicoxygenfurnace.md

 ## [Overview](@id "bfbof_overview")

+In Macro, the Blast Furnace–Basic Oxygen Furnace (BF-BOF) pathway represents coal-based integrated steelmaking facilities that produce crude steel.
+In this configuration, iron ore is first reduced in the blast furnace using coke derived on-site from metallurgical coal to produce pig iron, which is then converted into crude steel in the basic oxygen furnace.
-In Macro, Blast Furnace Basic Oxygen Furnace (BF-BOF) represents coal-based integrated blast furnace-basic oxygen furnace facilities that produce crude steel.
-These assets are defined using either JSON or CSV input files placed in the `assets` directory, typically named with descriptive identifiers like `integrated_blast_furnace_basic_oxygen_furnace.json` or `integrated_blast_furnace_basic_oxygen_furnace.csv`.
+These assets are defined using either JSON or CSV input files placed in the `assets` directory, typically named with descriptive identifiers like `integrated_blast_furnace_basic_oxygen_furnace.json` or `integrated_blast_furnace_basic_oxygen_furnace_ccs.csv`.

 ## [Asset Structure](@id "bfbof_asset_structure")